-Additional articles, reports, policy documents and reviews relating to harmful online content and suicide and self-harm, that were published after May 25th, were added as discovered during the writing stage (n=4).
-In total 110 articles were included.
+Additional articles, reports, policy documents and reviews relating to harmful online content and suicide and self-harm, that were published between May 25th and November 30th, 2020, were added as discovered during the writing stage (n=4).
+In total 110 articles were included in November 2020.